ibm-cloud-docs/EventStreams/connecting_mq.md

 {:codeblock: .codeblock}
 {:pre: .pre}

-# Connecting IBM MQ to {{site.data.keyword.messagehub}} by using the Kubernetes Service
+# Connecting {{site.data.keyword.IBM}} MQ to {{site.data.keyword.messagehub}} by using the Kubernetes Service
 {: #mq_connector}

 Get the Kafka Connect runtime to run in an {{site.data.keyword.containerlong}} cluster.
-Then, start the IBM MQ Source Connector to copy messages from an IBM MQ source queue to a destination Kafka topic in {{site.data.keyword.messagehub}}.
+Then, start the {{site.data.keyword.IBM_notm}} MQ Source Connector to copy messages from an {{site.data.keyword.IBM_notm}} MQ source queue to a destination Kafka topic in {{site.data.keyword.messagehub}}.
 {: shortdesc}

-The IBM MQ Source Connector connects to an IBM MQ queue manager and consumes MQ message data from an MQ queue.
+The {{site.data.keyword.IBM_notm}} MQ Source Connector connects to an {{site.data.keyword.IBM_notm}} MQ queue manager and consumes MQ message data from an MQ queue.
 The Connector converts each MQ message into a Kafka record and sends the message to an {{site.data.keyword.messagehub}} Kafka topic.

 ## Step 1.
 Install the prerequisites